 This course is a starting point for coastal managers and planners preparing to design and implement green (natural) infrastructure projects to reduce natural coastal hazards in their communities.

-The Office for Coastal Management offers an in-person, classroom version of this course, available when travel and in-person gatherings are feasible.
+The Office for Coastal Management also offers an instructor-led, onsite version of this course that is more in depth.

 To host this virtual course, contact us at firstname.lastname@example.org.

 - Participants learn foundational concepts before attending a virtual training.

 Part 2: Live, Online Instructor-Led Training (2 hours)